mimiyin/designing-for-education/2015-syllabus.md

 - Willpower as a finite resource

 <b>Design Practice:</b> Brainstorming
-- Different ways to “prime” your confidence?
+- What are different ways to “prime” your confidence?
-- Ways to stretch willpower?
+- ...to stretch willpower?
-- How can coursework be restructured to make it harder to fall behind?
+- How can a syllabus be restructured to make it harder to fall behind?

 <b>Week 5 Design Practice:</b> Iteration + Rapid prototyping.
-- Prototype + test 3 designs for the pedagogical method you chose in the previous week.
+- Re-design with non-academic factors in mind.

 ### Weeks 7
 - <b>Read</b> [NYT/ Why Flunking Exams is Actually a Good Thing](http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html)